 End of the 32bit era?

-iOS 10.3 also includes a warning when opening 32-bit apps, letting you know that “This app will not work with future versions of iOS.”
-Additionally, the latest developer release of iOS 10.3.2 no longer supports 32but hardware.
-All signs point to 32bit obsolescence when the latest major iOS version (presumably named iOS 11) arrives later this year to mark the 10th anniversary of iPhone.
+iOS 10.3.1 thru 10.3.3 also includes a warning when opening 32-bit apps, letting you know that “This app will not work with future versions of iOS.”
+Additionally, the latest developer release of iOS 11 no longer supports 32bit hardware.
+All signs point to 32bit obsolescence when the latest major iOS version ( iOS 11) arrives later this year to mark the 10th anniversary of iPhone.

 Update iOS Via iTunes